Bishop Kopacz celebrates Thanksgiving Mass with St. Francis students - The Vicksburg Post

 Focusing on what is good is always the better alternative than dwelling on the negatives.

-That was the message Bishop Joseph Kopacz shared with students at St. Francis Xavier Elementary students during the annual Thanksgiving Mass, celebrated Wednesday at the school’s gymnasium.
+That was the message Bishop Joseph Kopacz shared with students at St. Francis Xavier Elementary during the annual Thanksgiving Mass, celebrated Wednesday at the school’s gymnasium.

 “These are hard times and everybody’s days have changed,” Kopacz said.
 “But all of it is not bad.”